Superfoods, Decoded: What the Evidence Actually Supports

 Most positive findings come from whole foods eaten regularly as part of an overall diet, not from a single “miracle” ingredient or an expensive powder.
 Antioxidant supplements, by contrast, have repeatedly failed to reproduce the benefits of antioxidant-rich foods.
 And much superfood research is observational, which shows association, not proof - people who eat lots of berries tend to have healthier habits overall.

-How to actually use this
+how-to-actually-use-this">How to actually use this

 - Favor a variety of colorful plants, fish, nuts, and legumes over any single hero food.